NixOS/nixpkgs/pkgs/development/lisp-modules/README.txt

 Want to add a package?
 There are 3 simple steps!
 1. Add the needed system names to quicklisp-to-nix-systems.txt.
 2. cd <path to quicklisp-to-nix-systems.txt> ; nix-shell --run 'quicklisp-to-nix .'
+  You might want to specify also the --cacheSystemInfoDir and --cacheFaslDir parameters to preserve some data between runs.
+For example, it is very useful when you add new packages with native dependencies and fail to specify the native dependencies correctly the first time.
+  (Might be nice to ensure the cache directoris exist)
 3. Add native libraries and whatever else is needed to quicklisp-to-nix-overrides.nix.

 To update to a more recent quicklisp dist modify